SaraLerma/The-Pragmatic-Programmer/README.md

 To make it atomic, we can use a **semaphore** 🚦 - a technique where only one process can own at a time and control access to some resource.
 When both processes run at the same time, one of them will proceed while the other will be suspended until the semaphore becomes available again.
 Not only shared state, but problems can also pop up anywhere where your code shares mutable resources: files, databases, external services, and so on.
 Whenever two or more instances of your code can access some resource at the same time, you're looking at a potential problem.

-**Random failures are often concurrency issues**.
+<span style="color:lightgreen;">**Random failures are often concurrency issues**</span>.
 Variations in timing and context can expose concurrency bugs, but in inconsistent and irreproducible ways.
 For example, the current directory is shared between threads.

 ## 35. Actors and Processes

-**Use actors for concurrency without shared state**.
+<span style="color:lightgreen;">**Use actors for concurrency without shared state**</span>.
 It is a way of implementing concurrent state without synchronizing access to shared memory (without a shared state).

 - An **actor** is an independent virtual processor with its own local (and private) state.
 - A **process** is typically a more general-purpose virtual processor, often implemented by the operating system to facilitate concurrency.